 Innovations has a Technology Pipeline Agreement with Imperial College London which extends until 2020, under which it acts as the technology transfer office for Imperial College London.
 The Group also acts as the technology transfer office for select NHS Trusts linked to Imperial College London, including Imperial College NHS and North West London Hospital Trusts.

 Since 2005, the Group has raised £206 million in proceeds from investors, which has enabled it to invest in a portfolio of spin-out companies.
 In 2013, the Group received a loan facility for £30 million from the European Investment Bank, providing funds for investment in healthcare ventures.
-Since the IPO in 2006, Innovations has invested over £143 million, and the portfolio of companies has raised investment of over £470 million.
-The Group has holdings in 92 portfolio companies.
+Since the IPO in 2006, Innovations has invested £160.9 million, and its portfolio of companies has raised investment of over £750.0 million.
+The Group has holdings in 93 portfolio companies.

 Innovations has achieved some notable early successes with its investments.
 For example, in 2010, RespiVert, a small molecule drug discovery company, was sold to Centocor Ortho Biotech (now Janssen Biotech) resulting in the Group realising £9.5 million of gross cash proceeds from an investment of £2 million.
 During the latter part of 2013 and the first quarter of 2014, a number of Innovations portfolio companies were listed: Oxford Immunotec listed on NASDAQ under the symbol OXFD and IXICO gained admission to the AIM of the London Stock Exchange, under the symbol IXI.

 Imperial Innovations is founded as the technology transfer office for Imperial College London